-Every September during Climate Week, corporations rush to make new commitments on the actions they say they are taking to address the climate crisis.
+Every September during Climate Week, corporations rush to make new commitments to address the climate crisis.
 But what do these corporate commitments really mean and stand for?
 The statements always sound big and impressive, but only some commitments are meaningful, while others give few specifics and action steps.

 Green America is urging corporations to move fast on climate solutions in the food, finance, energy, and materials sectors.
 The science it clear, we only have ten years to act.